chef/chef-web-docs/chef_master/source/install_delivery_ssh.rst

    * - Option
      - Description
    * - **Environment Name**
-     - This name becomes the default name for your |chef delivery| cluster environment, enterprise, and organization.
+     - This name becomes the default name for your |delivery| cluster environment, enterprise, and organization.
 The naming convention prohibits the use of capital letters, but should otherwise be alphanumeric.
    * - **Key File**
      - The path to your ``.ssh`` key file; for example, ``/home/USERNAME/.ssh/USERNAME.pem``.
-Note, you must set up the public/private SSH key-pair yourself before attempting to install |chef delivery|.
+Note, you must set up the public/private SSH key-pair yourself before attempting to install |delivery|.
    * - **SSH Username**
      - Enter the default SSH username for the system on which you are installing ``delivery-cluster``.
 For example, for an |ubuntu| machine, the default SSH username is ``ubuntu``.
 You may need to look up what the default is for your system.
    * - **Chef Server Host**, **Delivery Server Host**, and **Build Nodes Host**